 Superman’s arrival as a playable character is unendingly joyous, fighting off the many sleepless nights encountered by those that played the atrocity that was Superman 64.
 With all his powers intact, and some fairly slick flight control implementation, he threatens to steal the limelight from Batman – the rivalry between the two providing the game’s best moments.

 Despite the collective “DC Super Heroes” being mentioned in the game’s title, other characters don’t make an appearance until the finale.
 You’re having too much fun with the other characters to care, however, and they naturally become available to you in Free Play mode.
 An ending teaser points toward another title being on the way, so hopefully, they’ll be better utilised there.

 The Batcave remains your secret headquarters throughout, granting the opportunity to replay story missions, create custom characters, and grab any available vehicles for you to freely gallivant across the city.

-It would have been great here if these led to a side mission of sorts, yet once discovered see you embroiled in a brief fisticuff battle being the victor of which allowing you to unlock said villain for your character selection roster.
-So, certainly an area that could’ve done with more expansion.
+It would have been great here if these led to a side mission of sorts, yet once discovered see you embroiled in a brief fisticuff battle being the victor of which allows you to unlock said villain for your character selection roster.
+So, certainly, an area that could’ve done with more expansion.

 In the shadow of LEGO City Undercover, LEGO Batman 2: DC Super Heroes doesn’t prove as much the spectacle.
 For those pining for another LEGO adventure, however, this still remains one of the very best the series has to offer.